jsartisan/frontend-challenges/challenges/00169-easy-re-render-2/template.react.md

 import { VerySlowComponent } from './components/very-slow-component';
 import { BunchOfStuff, OtherStuffAlsoComplicated } from './components/mocks';

-// just hard-coded approximation to demonstrate the re-renders problem
-// not to be used in real code const getPosition = (val) => 150 - val / 2;

 export default function App() {
   const [position, setPosition] = useState(150);